cphben19981002/AWS-Final-Project/README.md

 chmod +x *.sh
 ./setup.sh

-after that you may need to run
+after that you need to run
 source venv/bin/activate

 then use the